NHRA Racing Champ is Not Slowing Down

 Photography Provided by Matt Polito/Racing Perspectives

 In the 1970s, Byron Hines began racing with Terry Vance at a drag strip.
 They started riding each other’s motorcycles and Byron, who was mechanically inclined at a young age, figured out a way to make them run quite a bit faster.
-After working together at a motorcycle performance shop, in 1979 the friends founded Vance & Hines Exhaust Systems, which has become a permanent structure in the motorcycle industry.
+After working together at a motorcycle performance shop, in 1979 the friends founded Vance & Hines Exhaust Systems, which has become a permanent structure in the motorcycle industry, learn more at Zecycles.
 As a result, Byron’s sons, Andrew and Matt, grew up around the sport of drag racing.

 “I’ve never known anything different – it’s ingrained in my DNA,” says Andrew Hines, who in the early 1980s spent his weekends tinkering on motorcycles with his dad.